-The domain "puresimplicity.net" and the hardware are solely owned by hemi.
+The domain "puresimplicity.net" is solely owned by hemi.
 Software and services are administered by hemi.

 A long time ago, in a galaxy far, far away...

 Starting in 1997 and ending sometime in 2000, hemi worked for a company named Publication Services, Inc..
 During his sentence at PSI, hemi met ldb. ldb and hemi got along pretty well, both being in to computers and such, so a solid friendship that has lasted through the years was formed. ldb introduced hemi to a bunch of friends that ran a domain, which hemi and ldb both helped run for a short while.
 Both ldb and hemi had stuff they wanted people to have access to, and the domain provided a means to do so.